BradTFT/mini-proj/README.md

 4.30.22
 **Tomorrow I want to** figure out how to do custom bash commands and make them run so i dont have to remember/dig thru files for my venv command. this is a little side thing but i wanted to log it in this readme. not necciserrily related to this repo

+5.1.22 <br />
+Git just asked me to auth and there was a ton of errors but i think its because the PAC i used to create the origin remote expired today. so i generated a new token and removed the old remote, made a new one, and its fixed. although it pushed all changes before i reset the remote so im not sure what caused it to push bc it was a pretty hard NO that it wasnt going to be pushed without auth. but its fixed